nark/wirebot/README.md

-# Wirebot
+# Wirebot for UNIX

 ## Introduction

-Welcome to Wirebot.
-For installation instructions, please see the "Install Wirebot" section below.

-Wirebot is an UNIX chat robot for the Wired 2.0 (b55) protocol entirely based on libwired.
-It is a client-side software able to trigger actions automatically following a dictionary of statements and by analyzing received events from the server.
+Wirebot is a chat robot for the Wired 2.0 protocol.
+It connects to a Wired server and interacts with other users following rules and command setup by the administrator.
+Wirebot is a kind of mix between Wire and Wired, mainly because it is a client program running as a daemon.

-The documentation is available at http://www.read-write.fr/wired/wiki.

 ## Features